FAQ for Charitable Organizations

 - approved by AGLC.

 How will licensed charitable organizations know that a gaming supplier supplying electronic raffle components is registered by AGLC?

 Licensed charitable organizations can contact AGLC for confirmation.

-Additional information is available from the following policies at www.aglc.ca:
+Additional raffle policy information is at www.aglc.ca:

 Visit our Financial reporting for charities page for more information.